jyotik81/Project_one/README.md

 the younger age group returning to school, when it comes to retirement mostly, unsatisfaction with the work environment which leads to disatisfaction and in some cases permanent lay offs.

-2)To a certain degree, yes there is a relation among many other however healt is not the main factor for employees leaving their jobs.
+2)To a certain degree, yes there is a relation among many other however health is not the main factor for employees leaving their jobs.
 As seen is the correlatio matrix and the heat map, many indicators showed revolved around different health factors that could leave to someone leaving their current job but comparing it to the other factors given, we can see that the correlation does not go above 0.80.

-3)
+3) What are the main factors for employees leaving their jobs?